junjizhi/ctci/README.md

 # ctci
-Solutions for "Cracking the Coding Interview v5" in python
+My solutions for "Cracking the Coding Interview v5" in python